FedericoAlvetreti/Task-vectors-for-LLMs/README.md

 Such vectors, once obtained, can be added or subtracted, leading to different results.

 In this project we use the [Hugging Face](https://huggingface.co/) pre-trained BERT model to train two errors detection models:
- - one focused on spelling only errors;
+ - one focused on spelling errors;
  - one focused on logical errors.

-Lastly we use tasks vectors in order to create a more general model able to detect both.
+Lastly we use tasks vectors in order to create from them a more general model able to detect both.